At Last!

 At Last! is the debut studio album by American blues and soul artist Etta James.
-Released on Argo Records in November 1960 the album was produced by Phil and Leonard Chess.
-At Last! also rose to no. 12 upon the Billboard Top Catalog Albums chart.
+Released on Argo Records in November 1960, the album was produced by Phil and Leonard Chess.
+At Last! rose to no. 12 on the Billboard Top Catalog Albums chart.

 At Last! was ranked at #191 on Rolling Stone's 500 Greatest Albums of All Time.
-It was ranked as the 62nd best album of the 1960s by Pitchfork.
+It was ranked the 62nd best album of the 1960s by Pitchfork.